 Steps on building a shed foundation with deck blocks

 First, you'll want to level your blocks and ensure you have the following tools on-hand:

 1: Calculate where your blocks will be located and prepare the area with level string lines

 2: Place your blocks in position and continually check to ensure your structure is level

 3: Measure diagonals to make sure all blocks are in the correct position.

 While deck blocks can be a very stable base, they can be challenging to level if the ground settles once the shed is built.
 Try to avoid disturbing the environment too much while levelling the deck blocks.

 What happens if I have no or inadequate foundation?

 Apart from being unsafe, a shed that is not level won't look good or remain stable.
 Doors and windows may not close properly as your shed will settle over time, causing things to come out of alignment.
 Avoid this right from the start with a solid foundation.

-You may also find that the center of the shed floor may not be well supported if you use concrete blocks on an uneven base.
-If the center of the floor is inadequately supported, it will result in a bouncy floor that sags over time.
+You may also find that the centre of the shed floor may not be well supported if you use concrete blocks on an uneven base.
+If the centre of the floor is inadequately supported, it will result in a bouncy floor that sags over time.
 This is especially the case in larger sheds or a garage that will be storing heavy vehicles or equipment.
 To make sure you build a solid shed foundation, find a local handyman in your area to help with your project.